-South Carolina product liability lawyers represent those with injuries arising from dangerous or defective products.
+South Carolina product liability lawyers represent those with injuries arising from dangerous or defective products including child injury claims.
 Fighting multi-national corporations that produce hazardous products requires exceptional skill and substantial resources, and The Jeffcoat Firm is well-equipped to litigate cases of this magnitude.

 By law, companies that manufacture household goods, construction equipment, medical devices, and other consumer goods are required to alert the public if their products are unsafe or potentially hazardous for public use.
 Yet, every year hundreds of thousands of innocent people are injured by faulty household products, dangerous children’s toys, automotive defects, and unsafe equipment.

 If you or someone you love has been harmed and wish to explore your legal options, your choice of an attorney can mean the difference between a large settlement or court award, and the loss of a product liability lawsuit.
 Backed by two decades of success, our personal injury lawyers will work hard to seek maximum damages on your behalf, so you and your family can have the financial means to regain some normalcy in your day-to-day living.
 Design flaws and defective products have the ability to destroy lives they were meant to enhance; don’t become a victim twice – contact The Jeffcoat Firm for a free case evaluation.

 Laws regarding product liability